Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/cecilia-entry.md

 With her memories lost once more, Cecilia awoke feeling... slightly different.
 Perhaps deep down, she sensed how manipulative she’d been in the past.
 A flicker of change prompted her to take on the name “Cecilia Immerkind.”
 Whether she truly became kinder is up for debate, as her personality remained mostly intact.

-Now more of an enabler than instigator, she roamed freely, making chaotic situations even worse—calling Tam a tyrant, poking her nose in Gonathon and Shiori’s relationship drama, and becoming one of the sparks that ignited the infamous [incest scandal](https://www.youtube.com/live/Icdii90_vSA?t=18700s) on the third day.
+Now more of an enabler than an instigator, she roamed freely, making chaotic situations even worse—calling Tam a tyrant, poking her nose in Gonathon and Shiori’s relationship drama, and becoming one of the sparks that ignited the infamous [incest scandal](https://www.youtube.com/live/Icdii90_vSA?t=18700s) on the third day.

 She also built stronger, more layered relationships this time.
 She remained loyal to the Wolf Pack, claimed to be best friends (allegedly) with the Hot Pink One (whom she dubbed "Oliver"), and continued to serve as Bijou’s knight.